crunchysteve/ConductAdapterPlate/README.md

 ## Giant Conduct to Any Stem Adapter Plate

-#### WARNING: Giant's documentation expressly warns that usage of the Conduct master cylinder on any stem, other than Giant's specifically stated stems, will void the warranty.
-Giant and I both warn that mullet hacks like this one may be dangerous and could potentially cause serious injury or death.
-I say that, if you undertake your version of this, use the highest quality hardware and materials and that *YOU MUST* accept full personal responsibility for any risk or harm arising from using it in a live riding environment.
+#### WARNING: Giant's documentation ***expressly warns*** that usage of the Conduct master cylinder on any stem, other than Giant's specifically stated stems, ***will void the warranty***.
+Giant and I both warn that ***mullet hacks like this one may be dangerous and could potentially cause serious injury or death.*** I say that, if you undertake your version of this, use the highest quality hardware and materials and that *YOU MUST accept full personal responsibility for any risk or harm arising* from using it in a live riding environment.

-#### NOTE: This *is* a software project, the code is in the scad file, the language is OpenSCAD.
+#### NOTE: This is a software project, the code is in the scad file, the language is OpenSCAD.
 Please see the LICENCE.md file for open source details.

 ### In The Beginning